kassko/data-mapper/Resources/doc/field_exclusion_policy.md

  */
 class Watch
 {
-    private $brand;//Is not managed because of fieldExclusionPolicy tuned to "exclude_all".
+    private $brand;//Is not managed because of fieldExclusionPolicy set to "exclude_all".

     /**
      * DM\Include